paolofacchinetti/blockchain-developer-bootcamp-final-project/README.md

 # Example User Workflow

+* User connects Metamask to the BagsOfX website
+* Through the UI, the User specifies how many tokens he wants to put inside the Bag, and the Bag's properties
-* User interacts with the BagsOfX contract, calls mintBag() function, locks a number of ERC-20 tokens and sets the properties of the Bag.
+* User makes a call to the BagsOfX contract, calling the mintBag() function.
+It locks a number of ERC-20 tokens and sets the properties of the Bag ERC-721.
 A Bag ERC-721 is sent to the user
 * User can then interact with the contract once again, calling a redeemBag() function.
 Burns the Bag ERC-721 and redeems the ERC-20 tokens associated with the Bag.